 Year 7 Transition

 The Year 7 Centre was opened in 2014 and is a vibrant, well equipped and modern learning facility.

 Students in Year 7 are supported by experienced staff in making the transition from Primary to Secondary.
-In a safe and nurturing environment, students commence the year with an orientation morning the week before school starts to give them the ability to meet their teacher and peers.
+In a safe and nurturing environment, students commence the year with an orientation morning just before school starts to give them the ability to meet their teacher and peers.

-Year 11 Peer Support Leaders work with students throughout Year 7; they are on duty at recess and lunch each day and continue to assist our Year 7s during House period throughout the first semester.
+Year 11 Peer Support Leaders work with students throughout Year 7; they are on duty at breaks each day and continue to assist our Year 7s during House period throughout the first semester.

 The Year 7 curriculum is both broad and varied, providing students with rich knowledge and understanding while developing skills and capabilities.
 Students actively engage in activities that will motivate and challenge them.

 The students also have the opportunity to visit the Library once per week and attend Study Skills sessions throughout the year and have two study periods per week, ICT is embedded across the curriculum, with students able to access our IT help desk for technical support.
 The School also incorporates a Cyber Safety programme into the curriculum, assisting students to understand the importance of being safe online.
 A range of incursions enhances student learning.
 These include Birds of Prey and Archae-Aus.

 Student learning is shared with parents in our highly successful Learning Journeys twice a year.